freedomofpress/securedrop-protocol/docs/protocol.md

 ## Known limitations

 - The protocol does not currently include a specification for transferring attachments.
-- The protocol does not currently include a specification for journalist key replenishment, or for rotation of journalist long-term keys.
+- The protocol does not currently include a specification for journalist key replenishment.
 - The protocol does not currently include a specification for rotation of the newsroom key.
 The relationship between the newsroom key and the server URL is not yet specified.
 - The protocol is not designed for scalability.
 There is a maximum number of messages that can be held by the server, constrained by the number of per-request challenges that the server can reasonably perform during message-fetching without unacceptable latency for users, particularly over Tor.
 See benchmarks for more information.
 - The use of HPKE's implicit authentication for message sending means that the protocol is vulnerable to [key compromise impersonation][RFC 9180 §9.1.1].